nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

 # Vonage API - Voice enabling a text-only chatbot - Simple chatbot simulator

-You can use this very simple text-only to chatbot to simulate a real chatbot for demo purposes.
+You can use this very simple text-only chatbot to simulate a real chatbot for demo purposes.

 ## About this very simple chatbot

-See https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr for a **sample Voice API application** using this very simple chatbot to connect voice calls and get voice interactions with this text-only chatbot.
+See https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr for a **sample Voice API application** using this very simple chatbot server to connect voice calls and get voice interactions with this text-only chatbot.

-You may edit the source code file very-simple-bot.js to add additional sample requests/responses in the dictionaries and create new ones for additional languages.
+You may edit the source code file *very-simple-bot.js* to add additional sample requests/responses in the dictionaries and create new ones for additional languages.

+This simple chatbot does not do Natural Language Processing.
+The caller will need to say exactly a request sentence as listed in the source code.

 ### Local deployment using ngrok

-If you plan to test using `Local deployment with ngrok` (Internet tunneling service) on your own computer for both this simple chatbot sample server and the sample Voice API application, follow the instructions [here](https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr#local-deployment-using-ngrok) (under **Local deployment using ngrok**) first.
+If you plan to test using `Local deployment with ngrok` (Internet tunneling service) on your own computer for both this simple chatbot sample server and the Voice API application, follow the instructions [here](https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr#local-deployment-using-ngrok) (under **Local deployment using ngrok**) first.

 Then to run an instance of this simple chatbot locally, you'll need an up-to-date version of Node.js (we tested with version 16.5.1).